 If you have bangs, or you want to create a faux fringe, this intricate updo is one to try your hand at.
 We love how elegant this ‘do is and it’s just perfect for formal events when you want your hair to be the focal point of your look.

-Channel your inner Veronica Lake with fabulous-looking, long, wavy hair.
+Channel your inner 1940s queen with fabulous-looking, long, wavy hair.
 A deep side parting is essential to create this look, so sweep your locks to one side before styling.

 Editor’s tip: Get this look by spraying your hair with the TRESemmé Heat Defence Spray, then use a large-barrelled curling iron to create defined curls through the length of your hair, working in sections around your head.